100 Notable alumni of

 -

-Bob Dyce is a Canadian football coach who is the head coach and special teams coordinator for the Ottawa Redblacks of the Canadian Football League (CFL).
-He was formerly the interim head coach of the Saskatchewan Roughriders.
+Bob Dyce is a Canadian professional football coach who is the special teams coordinator and assistant head coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He has also served as the head coach for the Ottawa Redblacks and Saskatchewan Roughriders.
 He is a Grey Cup champion after winning as an assistant coach with the Roughriders in 2013 and with the Redblacks in 2016.
 He attended the University of Manitoba where he played wide receiver with the Manitoba Bisons.

 -